 We are so lucky that all the mentors are volunteers and we introduced them to some tools we use, called «The Big Five».
 Its basically five tools which is important as a mentor, active listening – effective questions – feedback – accountability – recognition.

 Some mentoring programs simply introduce the mentee for the mentor and leave them to «get on with it».

-But people need to know what is expected of them, how to go about it and why it is important and as the coordinater of the program you need to be confident they have the skills for […]
+But people need to know what is expected of them, how to go about it and why it is important and as the coordinater of the program you need to be confident […]

 I am going back to JCI oslo and their mentoring program for the CEO´s in Young Enterprice.
 The training will be for their mentors.
 I had the first training with them in October 2010 and now it´s time for some more input.

-It will be real fun to hear about their experiences so far in […]
+It will be real fun to hear about […]

 The day before the training in JCI Gothenburg we went over to the city of Gothenburg, my wife, Lina (from Syria) and I. We had booked us into a nice hotel in the center for relaxing, enjoy and to show Lina the town (since my wife is from Sweden).
 After the tour of the city, Lina and I had time to plan the next day’s training before it was time for dinner in a town restaurant.